TigerResearch/TigerBot/README_en.md

 ## Evaluation
 We evaluate our SFT models on seven public NLP datasets, and compare these with OpenAI-InstructGPT.
-The base is OpenAI-InstructGPT-6B-SFT.
+Results against OpenAI-InstructGPT-6B-SFT.

 ![image](image/auto-valuation-1.png)

 We evaluate our Pretrained models on seven public NLP datasets.
-The base is bloom-7b1.
+Results against bloom-7b1.

 ![image](image/auto-valuation-2.png)